 - Using Halogen Components

 This is not a gentle introduction to PureScript or Halogen.
-It’s intended for advanced beginners and intermediate PureScript developers who know how to build Halogen components but may not yet know how to build real world applications in the language & framework.
-If you are not yet familiar with the language or with Halogen, I recommend working through resources like PureScript By Example and the Halogen guide first.
+It is intended for advanced beginners or intermediate PureScript developers who can build small Halogen apps but don’t yet feel comfortable building real world applications with the language & framework.
+If you feel lost when you begin reading, I recommend checking out learning resources including: